smartrader/Getting_Cleaning_Data_Course_Project/CodeBook.md

 ## Activity Labels

-## LAYING: subject was laying down during the test
+## LAYING: The person was laying down during the test
-## SITTING: subject was sitting during the test
+## SITTING: The personThe personThe person was sitting during the test
-## STANDING: subject was standing during the test
+## STANDING: The personThe person was standing during the test
-## WALKING : subject was walking during the test
+## WALKING : The person was walking during the test
-## WALKING_UPSTAIRS : subject was walking up a staircase during the test
+## WALKING_UPSTAIRS : The person was walking up a staircase during the test
-## WALKING_DOWNSTAIRS: subject was walking down a staircase during the test
+## WALKING_DOWNSTAIRS: The person was walking down a staircase during the test